 Granted, she would occasionally come out as too edgy.
 She’s sometimes too much.
 But, considering everything she went through – I mean, you can see where it’s coming from.

 “If she’d been a social butterfly, they would have said she liked to drink away her pain.
 If she’d been a straight-A student, they would have said she’d been eaten alive by her perfectionism.
 There were always excuses for why girls died.”

 As for the murder mystery – not bad, Bardugo.
 Not bad at all.
 Whatever more I say might give you clues.
 So I’ll just say I loved that part and shut up.

 I loved that the book didn’t end on a cliffhanger.
 The main issue got resolved and many questions were answered.
 Yet, there’s still enough left to make you keep wondering.

 And now I can’t wait to read the sequel, Hell Bent.

 “Her map had been changed.
 Her coastline altered.
 Mors irrumat omnia.
 Death fucks us all.”

-Plus, I do feel obligated to stress out that this book was not perfect.
+Plus, I do feel obligated to stress that this book was not perfect.
 It had several things that were a bit too convenient and then several more that could have been explained a bit better.
-So just to be clear – my 5 star rating is more a reflection of how much I enjoyed reading this story and spending time with these characters than anything else.
+So just to be clear – my 5-star rating is more a reflection of how much I enjoyed reading this story and spending time with these characters than anything else.

 Because yes – despite its flaws, I really did like it that much.
 And all the people who didn’t like it – I mean, I see where they are coming from.
-But to me, Ninth House is one of those books where I don’t even care about technicalities, because my gut feeling screams – gimme more!
+But to me, Ninth House by Leigh Bardugo was one of those books where I don’t even care about technicalities, because my gut feeling screams – gimme more!